YingChen7/HQA_Cerebrovasculature/2_CereVessSeg_CereVessPro/README.md

 		`sha256sum Anaconda3-2023.09-0-Linux-x86_64.sh`
 	* run the Anaconda bash shell script:
 		`bash Anaconda3-2023.09-0-Linux-x86_64.sh`
 	* after running the bash command, you’ll be welcomed to the Anaconda setup.
 However, you must review and agree to its license agreement before the installation.
 Hit Enter to continue.
-Type 'yes' when a question comes out (to use the default directory to place Anaconda)
+Type 'yes' when a question comes out (to use the default directory to place Anaconda), until the installer finishes and displays “Thank you for installing Anaconda3”.
+Close and re-open your terminal window for the installation to take effect, or enter the command source ~/.bashrc to refresh the terminal.

 2. Install CUDA 11.1 or higher.
 Here we use CUDA 11.1 for example, which was used in our experiments:
 	* (optional) if you installed some old versions of CUDA before, it is better to remove previous installation：